Beginners guide to bass pickups

 Bass features guide

-This guide for Bass pickups is part of the Bass Feature series.
+This guide for Bass pickups is part of the Bass Guitar Parts series.
 In this series we dissect the parts of the bass guitar and explain in detail how each part works.
 When you know and understand how each part works in conjunction of the other, it opens up your imagination to “what if i change this variable”.

 Next in this series is the the guide for Bass guitar wood – The body, neck and fretboard.
 The wood used on your bass guitar can have many impacts on your sound.
 More sound, more sustain.
 Rounding out the sound or make it more aggressive.